Tazmainiandevil/Useful.Extensions/README.md

 dateToCheck.Between(startOfRange, endOfRange, true);
 ```

-returns true, as the date and time being checked is within the ranges supplied, and as the inclusive parameter is true, we are going right up to the end range limit.
+returns true, as the date and time being checked are within the ranges supplied, and as the inclusive parameter is true, we are going right up to the end range limit.

 _GetAge_ - Get the age from a given date representing the Date of Birth and now or a given date